Tubbataha Reef: Geology

-The Tubbataha Reef is situated on the Cagayan Ridge, composing of extinct underwater volcanoes.
-Being a true atoll structure, it is believed that the atolls of Tubbataha were formed thousands of years ago as fringing reefs and volcanic islands.
-This is based on Charles Darwin's theory that atolls are formed when a volcano erupts and afterwards an island is born.
-When the volcanoes became extinct and the islands subsided over a long time, only the corals remain, growing towards the sunlight.
-The very big corals seen today surrounding the lagoons are originally the fringing reefs.
+Tubbataha Reef is situated on Cagayan Ridge, an extinct underwater volcano and an island arc during the Miocene.
+Being a true atoll structure, it is believed that the atolls of Tubbataha were formed as fringing reefs and volcanic islands.
+This follows the classical Charles Darwin's theory that atolls are formed around an existing volcanic island.
+When the volcanoes became extinct and the islands subsided over a long time, only the corals remained which then continuously grew towards the surface.
+The staircase-like slopes of the modern reef are now a product of the fluctuating sea levels as the crust under Cagayan Ridge cools and subsides.

 History

 Etymology

 The word tubbataha is a combination of two Sama-Bajau words: tubba and taha, which together means "a long reef exposed at low tide".
 Historically, Sama-Bajau peoples, who have a nomadic lifestyle, visit the reef from time to time.
 Although people from the islands of Cagayancillo are frequent visitors of the reef.
 They used the native vessel banka to sail and fish on "Gusong", their local name for the Tubbataha.